This Startup Will Pay You To Use Less Electricity

 “A lot of people use us as an excuse to unplug and play a board game with the family,” says Curtis Tongue, cofounder of the startup, giving an extra reason why people like to participate with Ohmconnect’s programs.
 But freedom from evening electronic stimulation probably isn’t the main driver.
 Instead, it’s probably the hard cash they get for doing it.
 In return for reducing their power consumption, its customers are rewarded with points that can be redeemed for dollars.
 Tongue says a small apartment participating once a week can make $40-$50 a year.
 A larger home with several power-hungry appliances can save up to $200 a year.
 “It’s nice pocket change,” he says.

 Utilities have long asked their customers to help them balance supply and demand on their networks.
 But traditionally “demand response” (the technical term) has involved very large consumers.
-An aluminum smelter owner for instance might agree to shut down on a summer’s day, for instance, in order to offset demand from people’s air conditioners.
+An aluminum smelter owner for instance might agree to shut down on a summer’s day to offset demand from people’s air conditioners.
 Tongue says the industry was initially skeptical about a consumer-facing demand management business.
 But gradually they’ve come around: Pacific Gas and Electric, Southern California Edison and San Diego Gas & Electric are all OhmConnect customers now.

 OhmConnect monitors energy markets for spikes in power demand.
 When it sees that the grid is in need of some demand reduction, it sends out text messages to its user-base suggesting energy-saving actions–like doing without the washing machine for an hour.
 When users sign up for the service, they agree for OhmConnect to monitor their home’s smart meter to understand their historical power usage.
 The startup compares a home’s energy usage in a given “OhmHour” against the previous 10 weekdays or four weekend days.
-For instance, if a home is asked to save energy on 5 p.m. on Wednesday, the baseline might be an average of their usage at the same time on the previous Tuesday, Monday, Friday, and Thursday.
+For instance, if a home is asked to save energy on a Wednesday, the baseline might be an average of their usage at the same time on the previous Tuesday, Monday, Friday, and Thursday.

 Tongue says an increasing proportion of customers–up to 19% currently– choose to automate how they respond to requests.
 For example, they open access to their Nest thermostat to turn down the temperature slightly at the given hour, or they set their home Tesla charging station not to power up during the allotted period.